bkromhout/realm-recyclerview-lite/README.md

 }
 ```

 If you look at the actual [`ItemAdapter` class][ItemAdapter Class], you'll notice that there are many other things present in it.
-We'll get to those as we discuss the features, this is meant to be a bare-bones example implementation.
+We'll get to those as we discuss the features, this is just a bare-bones implementation.

-To set your adapter to a `RealmRecyclerView`, you simply call `void setAdapter(final RealmBasedRecyclerViewAdapter adapter)`.
+To set your adapter to a `RealmRecyclerView`, you simply call its `setAdapter` method.

 A couple more points of note:
 * `RealmRecyclerView` supports **`LinearLayoutManager` only**
 * `RealmRecyclerView` is *not* actually a `RecyclerView` subclass, it's a `RelativeLayout`.
-If you need access to the real `RecyclerView` or `LinearLayoutManager` instances for some reason, you can use the `getRecyclerView()` and `getLayoutManager()` methods
+If you need access to the real `RecyclerView` or `LinearLayoutManager` instances for some reason, you can use the `getRecyclerView` and `getLayoutManager` methods
-* When you're done using an adapter (such as when an Activity or Fragment is being destroyed), be sure to call its `close()` method to prevent any possible Realm instance leaks
+* When you're done using an adapter (such as when an Activity or Fragment is being destroyed), be sure to call its `close` method to prevent any possible Realm instance leaks

 <a name="features"/>
 ## Features